Creighton4Good/C4G-Program-Documents/CONTRIBUTING.md

-1. Getting Started
+#Getting Started
 Welcome to Creighton4Good!
 Whether you’re a first-time contributor or an experienced developer, we’re glad you’re here.

-Start by:
+###Start by:
 1. Reviewing the project README and issue board.
 2. Reading the Code of Conduct and this document.
-3. Asking questions in the project’s discussion channels or meetings.
+3. Ask questions in the project’s discussion channels or meetings.
 2. How to Contribute
 •	Fork the repository and work in your own branch.
 •	Follow project-specific naming conventions and commit message guidelines.